 This certifies that the company above has utilized a recycling facility to divert construction demolition material in accordance with LEED requirements.
-The diversion in accordance of the respective facility.
+The diversion as overall tonnage percentage of the respective facility.

 - 1869 Nirvana Avenue Chula Vista CA 91911 - Phone 619-421-1980 Fax 619-421-1910